Bolton School Sixth Form Boys

 How will I be assessed?

-Students with a genuine interest in physics and sufficient aptitude to complete an A-level course successfully are likely to have achieved an A*, A or B grade in GCSE Physics or the equivalent in Science and Additional Science.
+Students with a genuine interest in physics and sufficient aptitude to complete an A-level course successfully are likely to have achieved grade 7 or above in GCSE Physics or the equivalent in Dual Award Science.
 As physics is a numerate subject, competence and confidence in mathematics is required.
-It is not, however, necessary to study mathematics beyond GCSE to be successful in AS physics.
-The mathematics required for A2 physics is taught within the course.
+It is not, however, necessary to study mathematics beyond GCSE to be successful in A-Level physics.

 Where will it lead?

-Students from Bolton School have gone on to study pure physics, astrophysics, physics with philosophy and related subjects such as materials science and have then followed careers in teaching, research, telecommunications, earth sciences, archaeology, finance and patent law.
-Others have used their physics as a platform for degrees and subsequent careers in engineering, electronics and geology.
-Physics is also useful for those entering the fields of medicine, veterinary science and dentistry.
+Students from Bolton School have gone on to study pure Physics, Astrophysics, Physics with Philosophy and related subjects such as Materials Science and have then followed careers in Teaching, Telecommunications, Earth Sciences, Archaeology, Finance and Patent Law.
+Others have used their physics as a platform for degrees and subsequent careers in Engineering, Electronics and Geology.
+Physics is useful for entering the fields of Medicine, Veterinary Science and Dentistry.
+Physics graduates develop excellent problem solving and thinking skills which means they are able to take on a wide variety of jobs ranging from designing computer games to accountancy.